shibedrill/kali-chroot/README.md

 ###### To-do:

 - Figure out how to patch or prevent the errors while bootstrapping, as opposed to fixing them after the bootstrap
-- Test on more distributuions
+- Test on more distributions

 ## Why would I use this script?